 “…intimidation or abusive behavior toward a student based on disability that creates a hostile environment by interfering with or denying a student’s participation in or receipt of benefits, services, or opportunities in the institution’s program.
 Harassing conduct may take many forms, including verbal acts and name-calling, as well as non-verbal behavior, such as graphic and written statements, or conduct that is physically threatening, harmful, or humiliating.”

 PCC takes this issue extremely seriously, and will not tolerate any behavior of this type.
 Please see the PCC nondiscrimination and non-harassment policy.

 Working with the student

-Disability Services works with students and faculty to understand the barriers faced by students that could impede equal access to the educational environment.
+Accessible Ed & Disability Resources works with students and faculty to understand the barriers faced by students that could impede equal access to the educational environment.
 These accommodations are communicated to PCC instructors via formal notification.

-If your student does not present you with a letter but requests accommodations, you may explain that you must have one before any modifications can be made and refer your student to disability services.
+If your student does not present you with a letter but requests accommodations, you may explain that you must have one before any modifications can be made and refer your student to Accessible Ed & Disability Resources.